spack/spack-tutorial/tutorial_packaging.rst

 .. code-block:: console

-   $ spack edit mpileaks
+   $ spack edit tutorial-mpileaks

 and add the dependencies by specifying them using the ``depends_on`` directive as shown below:

 .. literalinclude:: tutorial/examples/packaging/2.package.py
-   :caption: mpileaks/package.py (from tutorial/examples/packaging/2.package.py)
+   :caption: tutorial-mpileaks/package.py (from tutorial/examples/packaging/2.package.py)
    :lines: 6-
    :language: python
    :emphasize-lines: 15-17